Ukn0hu/building-spell-system/readme.md

 - [MPQ Editor](http://www.zezula.net/en/mpq/download.html)
 - [DBC Editor](https://github.com/WowDevTools/WDBXEditor/releases)

- We'll do :

-- sql import is for creating all gameobject entities.
-- patching `GameObjectDisplayInfo.dbc` is used to be able to see all models in gameobject.
-In addition with `patch-D.MPQ` for the game client.
-- patching `Spell.dbc` is to register to server's dbc that we have created all building spells.
-Same, associated MPQ patch is here for game client.

 >For information: DBC and MPQ patches here are the same thing.
 We just must have both server's files and game client files synchronized.

 Step 1 and 2 are not mine, I taked this from [open-wow repo](https://github.com/Open-Wow/archive/tree/main/Fait/14-all-buildings-models-etc-as-gameobjects).

 1. Import `gameobject_template.sql` to the world database (29324 gameobjects in total)
 2. Allows you to see and add all the 3d models of the game in the form of a gameobject.